-The overall crime rate in Travis County, relating to violent crime and property crime, decreased by 7% from 2016 to 2017, surpassing the community goal of a 1% annual reduction in crime.
-Over the five years from 2012 through 2016, the Travis County crime rate declined by 27%.
+The crime rate in Travis County, relating to violent crime and property crime, decreased by 7% from 2016 to 2017, surpassing the community goal of a 1% annual reduction in crime.
+From 2013 through 2017, the Travis County crime rate declined by 27%.

 These statistics include incidents of murder, rape, robbery, aggravated assault, burglary, theft and auto theft reported by 16 local law enforcement agencies to the Texas Department of Public Safety.

 A FOCUS ON EQUITY

 While local data is not available, the Bureau of Justice Statistics reports that Blacks are more likely than other racial or ethnic categories to be victims of violent crimes.

-From 2008 to 2016, 5 of the 6 largest urban counties in Texas saw a decline in the overall crime rates per 100,000 people.
+From 2013 to 2017, all the largest urban counties in Texas saw a decline in the overall crime rates per 100,000 people.
 Travis County saw the greatest drop, with 27% fewer crimes reported.
-Bexar County consistently saw the highest overall crime rate and El Paso County has had the lowest crime rate among these six largest Texas urban counties.
-In 2016, the overall crime rate for Bexar county increased by 6%.
+Bexar County consistently saw the highest overall crime rate and El Paso County saw the lowest crime rate among these six largest Texas urban counties.

 Aggravated assaults account for the largest share of violent crime offenses reported.
 The chart at left shows the number of incidents reported for each type of violent crime for 2013 through 2017.